meeshkan/properties-driven-development-tutorial/ARTICLE.md

     raise KeyError("Key {} not found".format(key))
 ```

-Search involves a helper function that searches a `Node` by key.
-We'll need this when implementing deletion.
+Our `search` involves a helper function `_search_node` that searches a `Node` by key.
+We'll need this when implementing deletion later.

 #### Putting it all together

-With the tree supporting insert and search, we can use the tree in our `SortedDict`:
+With the tree supporting insert and search, we can use this tree in our `SortedDict`:

 ```python
 # sorted_dict.py